s1nch4na/100-days-of-coding-challenge/README.md

 Problem Statement: Given an array A of size N, reverse the array in-place without using extra space.

 ## 📌 Day 2: Basic Data Types
-Problem Statement: Given an integer array, print its elements using both array indexing and pointer arithmetic.
+Problem Statement: Take an int, long, char, float, and double as input and print them on new lines with the required precision.